Meetpanchal58/Mongo-Connect/README.md

 ```

 ## More CRUD Operations
 Similar to insert(), unified functions are provided for each CRUD operation such as Update, Delete, Find.
-You can find detailed information with examples in the [load_Mongo Tutorial](https://github.com/Meetpanchal58/Mongo_Connect/blob/main/experiments/Load-MongoDB%20Tutorial.ipynb) in the experiments/load_MongoDB Tutorial directory.
+You can find detailed information with examples in the [load_MongoDB Tutorial](https://github.com/Meetpanchal58/Mongo_Connect/blob/main/experiments/Load-MongoDB%20Tutorial.ipynb) in the experiments/load_MongoDB Tutorial directory.

 ---